If you've just come across this guide, check out our latest article in the series:

-Another increasingly popular choice is a heart rate monitor, such as the Wahoo TICKR X Workout Tracker with Memory, which will also give you a precise measure of your increasing fitness during your training.
+Another increasingly popular choice is a heart rate monitor, such as the Wahoo TICKR FIT Heart Rate Armband, which will also give you a precise measure of your increasing fitness during your training.

 Beware of rumours that you need to carb-load at every opportunity, however.
 What your body needs most of all is a varied and balanced diet, filled with nutritious foods.

 Competitive runners can, however, benefit from supplements, such as protein sources and energy gels, which are used to provide a much-needed source of fuel while on your run.